hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

 Privacy terminology is as described in Section 3 of [@!RFC6973].

+Note that in this document we choose to use the terms 'primary' and 'secondary' for two servers engaged in zone transfers.

 DNS terminology is as described in [@!RFC8499].